imagej/imagej.github.io/_pages/plugins/snt/manual.md

 -   **Hessian-analysis at multiple scales** Let's consider a structure formed simultaneously by very thick and very thin processes (e.g. axons and dendrites).
 To trace it one would need to adjust continuously the sigma parameter while tracing.
 Instead, to trace structures of variable diameters more effectively, one could load a copy of the current image as *secondary image*, and assign different hessian parameters to both images.
 -   **Adopting probability maps** Pre-classified images (using e.g., machine learning) could also be loaded here.

 Importantly, this option can be toggled at will, during tracing.
-Indeed, one can ping-pong between *secondary image* and main image simply, by pressing {% include key content='I' %}, the shortcut for the *Trace on Secondary **I**mage* checkbox.
+Indeed, one can ping-pong between *secondary image* and main image simply, by pressing {% include key key='I' %}, the shortcut for the *Trace on Secondary **I**mage* checkbox.

 **Secondary Image options** can be specified in the *gear* drop-down menu, including commands for Loading/displaying the image file and the powerful *Generate Secondary Image* command: